JoaoBruno09/ODSOFT-CI-CD/README.md

 - [x] **1º Task - Repository Checkout:**

-For that we used the snippet generator and picked the sample step "checkout" where we indicate the repository and branch and we can generate the code snippet that will checkout the repository.
+For that we used the snippet generator and picked the sample step "checkout" where we indicate the repository and branch, and we can generate the code snippet that will checkout the repository.

 Created the pipeline and created the stage checkout.